The Québec maritime Blog

 5. Drive to the end of Route 138

 Does this last leg of the Whale Route appeal to the explorer in you?
-Be sure to visit these attractions in Minganie and enjoy discovering the Côte-Nord region!
+Find out about accommodation options in the Minganie area and be sure to visit these attractions as well as others you’ll discover along the way.
+You’ll find so much to see and do in the Côte-Nord region!

 Author Marie-Eve Lagacé